iograft/iograft-maya/README.md

     - `-i/-inputname` - Name of the input to set the value on.
     - `-v/-value` - String representation of the value to set for the node input.
 This will be converted (if possible) to the correct underlying type.

+6. `iograft_set_graph_input` -
+Used to set a "user" input value for a graph input in the loaded graph.
+Loose wrapper around the `iograft.Core.SetGraphInputValue` function.
+Takes two arguments:
+    - `-i/-inputname` - Name of the graph input to set the value of.
+    - `-v/-value` - String representation of the value to set for the graph input.
+This will be converted (if possible) to the correct underlying type.

 6. `iograft_execute` -
 Start the execution of the loaded graph.